sitMCella/azure-terraform-ssl-certificate-renewal/README.md

 ## Requirements

-1. Register a custom domain using a domain registrar, for example Namecheap or GoDaddy.
+1. Register one custom domain using a domain registrar, for example Namecheap or GoDaddy.
 2. Create one Azure Principal Account (App Registration) in Microsoft Entra and generate the client secret.
 3. Assign the RBAC role "Contributor" and "User Access Administrator" to the App Registration on the Subscription access control (IAM).
+4. Install Azure CLI in the local environment.

 ## Configuration